 - Dragon Quest Heroes Rocket Slime stars a slime named Rocket who protects his band of expendable Slimes from other expendable minions.

 - Mega Man:

-- Also there is Star Man and it`s remake Star Man Upgraded.
+- Star Man and its remake Star Man Upgraded.

 - Prinny: Can I Really Be the Hero?
 It is a Gaiden Game to the Disgaea series starring an armada of the series' easily combustible penguin mooks.
 This being Prinny, his role is still to die by the dozen: the player's thousand lives are all separate Prinnies, who pass the Scarf Of Concentrated Awesome to the next in line.
 The sequel also makes Asagi (a recurring character who has a running gag of never being the main character of the game) playable as a Prinny (as she'd died and been reincarnated in the previous game).

-- Paper Mario 1 & 2 might count, since Goombario / Goombella and other party members are technically main characters that are members of mook races.
+- Paper Mario and Paper Mario: The Thousand Year Door might count, since Goombario/Goombella and other party members are technically main characters that are members of mook races.

 - Star Wars:

 - Ghosts N Goblins has a three-game subseries, Gargoyles Quest, based on its iconic Red Arremers.
 Granted, they don't get picked off by the dozen, so they might not qualify.

 - Left 4 Dead: Versus Mode (in all its incarnations) lets you control the Special Infected.
 Which one you get is determined randomly, but Tanks only appear at predetermined points along the map (and are awarded to the Infected player who's done the most damage) and the Witch isn't on the list at all unless you're using a custom campaign mutation.

 - Half of Halo 2 consisted of playing as an Elite who had been promoted to Arbiter.

 - In the expanded universe, the Elites have by far the greatest number of important named characters out of all the Covenant races.